 4 Ways to Manage Sequence of Returns Risk in Retirement

-Sequence of Returns Risk, or Sequence Risk for short, is the risk that you will need to take distributions from your investment portfolio during periods when the market has recently declined.
-Taking distributions when the market has gone down effectively “costs” more than at other points in time as you are forced to sell at a lower price.
-Managing your Sequence Risk is a crucial part of your retirement income planning process.
+Sequence of returns risk, or sequence risk for short, is the risk that you will need to take distributions from your investment portfolio when the market has recently declined.
+Taking distributions when the market has gone down effectively “costs” more than at other points in time because you are forced to sell your investments at a lower price.
+Managing your sequence risk is a crucial part of your retirement income planning process.
 There are four general techniques for managing sequence risk in retirement.

 1. Spend Conservatively

-The first option for managing sequence risk in retirement is to spend conservatively.
-Retirees want to keep spending consistent on an inflation-adjusted basis throughout retirement.
+The first way to manage sequence risk in retirement is to spend conservatively.
+Retirees often aim to maintain consistent, inflation-adjusted spending throughout retirement.

-With a total returns investment portfolio, an aggressive asset allocation provides the highest probability of success if the spending level is pushed beyond what bonds can safely support and annuities are not otherwise considered.
+With a total returns investment portfolio, an aggressive asset allocation provides the highest probability of success if spending exceeds what bonds can safely support and annuities are not otherwise considered.
+However, this requires spending to be low enough to ensure assets last—a challenge when combining market volatility with concerns about outliving savings.

 2. Maintain Spending Flexibility